If you organise events or rehearsals you will almost certainly need public liability insurance to protect your members and the general public.

 The FCA is the independent watchdog that regulates insurance.
 It requires us to give you this information.
 Use this information to decide if our services are right for you.

 The Making Music Insurance Scheme only offers a single insurance product from Royal & Sun Alliance (RSA).
 Making Music Insurance Services can offer products from various insurers.

 The National Federation of Music Societies will not offer any advice and you will need to make your own decision regarding the suitability of any policy of insurance purchased.
 Making Music Insurance Services is permitted to arrange and assist with the placing and administration of commercial insurance policies and can be contacted on 01482 388611.

-Making Music Insurance Services is a trading name of Jelf Insurance Brokers Ltd (Reg No. 0837227) which is part of Jelf Group plc (Reg No. 2975376) and is authorised and regulated by the Financial Conduct Authority (FCA).
+Making Music Insurance Services is a trading name of Jelf Insurance Brokers Ltd which is authorised and regulated by the Financial Conduct Authority (FCA).
+Not all products and services offered are regulated by the FCA (for details see marshcommercial.co.uk/info/regulation).
+Registered in England and Wales number 0837227.
+Registered Office: 1 Tower Place West, London EC3R 5BU.
 You can check this on the FCA’s Register website or by contacting the FCA on 0800 111 6768.
-Our permitted business includes arranging and assisting with the placing and administration of commercial insurance policies.

 We are covered by the FSCS.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 Further information about compensation scheme arrangements is available from the FSCS website or by calling 0800 678 1100.